Review of Symbiosis Lighting System (SS-2R)

 Underwater photos with the Symbiosis

 In the spring of 2016 we went diving to test the units under water.
 The units performed very satisfying.
+I have then used them ever since, both in icy waters and at the tropics and both the flash and the LED light.

 WE WANT TO SHARE OUR SYMBIOSIS INSIGHTS WITH YOU…!